Shivaram: Early life

-Shivaram was born in a middle class Hindu Brahmin family in Choodasandra Village in Madras Presidency, a place bordering the Karnataka and Tamil Nadu states.
+Shivaram was born in a middle class Hindu family in Choodasandra Village in Madras Presidency, a place bordering the Karnataka and Tamil Nadu states.
 After having his primary education completed, he moved to Bangalore city along with his elder brother Srikanteshwara, who was running, esteemed Vani typewriting & Commerce Institute.
 Influenced by the theater screenings of Gubbi Veeranna, Shivaram developed a strong liking towards the film-making and acting.
 He began to act in several stage plays and migrated to cinema in 1958 assisting various directors such as Ku.
 Ra.
 Seetharama Sastry.
 He also worked as a camera assistant to the veteran cinematographer Boman D. Irani.

 Shivaram's first appearance as an actor on the silver screen was with Beratha Jeeva in 1965 directed and co-produced by K. R. Seetharama Sastry.
 Meanwhile, he was assisting various prominent directors like K. S. L. Swamy, Geethapriya, Singeetam Srinivasa Rao and Puttanna Kanagal.